 - 80 percent of costs for fillings, basic procedures, and root canals.

 - 50 percent of costs for bridges, crowns, and other major procedures.

 There are more dental insurance options than ever before, so finding the right plan to balance your costs vs. savings is possible.
-According to The American Dental Association’s research, the dental benefits market in 2015 provides more options for Americans and increased transparency by the federal government makes it easier to navigate the system.
+According to The American Dental Association’s research, the dental benefits market provides more options for Americans and increased transparency by the federal government, making it easier to navigate the system.
 These governmental changes have made finding information and getting great coverage easier.

 The world of great dental care is here, and dental insurance can protect your teeth and bank account.
 Avoid high-cost dental procedures and browse the marketplace today to locate the dental insurance coverage that’s right for you.
 Start shopping for coverage through Member Benefits today.